-The National Photography Collection is best regarded as a collection of collections, which comprises the Daily Herald Archive, the Royal Photographic Society Collection, and the Kodak Museum Collection, among other world-class objects and images.
+The National Photography Collection is best regarded as a collection of collections, which comprises the Daily Herald Archive and the Kodak Museum Collection, among other world-class objects and images.

 It incorporates both aesthetic and technical developments, from the earliest experiments to contemporary digital imaging, including the world's first negative, an extensive collection of photographic technology, and key images by the most influential photographers of our time.
 All major genres, applications and photographic movements are represented.

-Please note: A portion of the National Photography Collection, including the RPS archive, will be moving to the V&A Museum in 2016.
+Please note: A portion of the National Photography Collection will be moving to the V&A Museum in 2016.
 Find out more.

 A selection of photographic images incorporated in the National Photography Collection.
 Images from the Daily Herald Archive and the RPS Collection form their own distinct sets.